ChaoticPumpkin/YW-Research/pages/filetypes.md

 ## .cfg.bin
 Magic Number: N/A

-These files are generally used to store information such as NPC/game dialoge, items sold at stores, objects on the map, and much more.
+These files are generally used to store information such as NPC/game dialogue, items sold at stores, objects on the map, and much more.

-For just editing dialoge, the [original Kuriimu](https://github.com/IcySon55/Kuriimu) works well, but for others you may need to use [CfgBinEditor](https://github.com/togenyan/CfgBinEditor), which does require some basic Node.js knowlage to get running, and the tool itself is also very much incomplete.
+For just editing dialogue, the [original Kuriimu](https://github.com/IcySon55/Kuriimu) works well, but for others you may need to use [CfgBinEditor](https://github.com/togenyan/CfgBinEditor), which does require some basic Node.js knowlage to get running, and the tool itself is also very much incomplete.